Abhichandra-S/ProVital-frontend-Assignment/README.md

 ![Search Bar](public/assets/Screenshot2.png)

 P.S: I wanted to do the Backend too.
-But I currently don,t have knowledge on Express.js.
+But I currently don't have knowledge on Express.js.
 I've worked lots of projects with MySQL but i mainly use Python for connectivity.